jamieguinan/cti/README.md

 	Things I need right now, for getting config values and ranges, are strings, lists of strings, maybe automatic cleanup.

+### How it works

 The core concept in CTI is that there are a set of static **C** structures, with camel-case labels like `SocketServer`, that are used as **T**emplates.
 Any number of them can be **I**nstantiated, wherein a copy of the template is allocated, and a thread is created which runs in a loop calling the `.tick()` method of the instance, which usually blocks until it has something to do.
 Most instances have a set of Input and Output members, which can be connected in a many-to-one Output-to-Input graph, of sorts.
 Instances may thus pass (loosely runtime-typed) messages to other instances, and that is how a CTI "application" is built.
 Also, each instance has a table of configuration parameters that can be set using key/value strings.

-So, CTI is *a modular, multi-threaded, message-passing, runtime-configurable program for video and audio capture and processing, networking, and various other applications*.

 If you're looking for other projects in the same space, that let you instantiate and plug parts together to do things, here are a few that come to mind,